visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 1. Visit Settings -> Search and confirm schema/index status.
 2. Run a changed-content reindex, or a full rebuild when settings/schema/content extraction changed.
-3. Check PDF extraction issue notices.
+3. Check document extraction issue notices.
 4. Test a normal page query.
-5. Test a Document query that should match PDF text.
+5. Test a Document query that should match attached PDF or DOCX text.
 6. Test each visible filter.
 7. Test pagination.
 8. Test autocomplete.